NagiosEnterprises/ncpa/docs/configuration.rst

 [nrdp]
 ++++++

-*nrdp* must be present in the passive handlers declaration to send any results back to the Nagios server.
-This section dicatates where NRDP results will be sent back to, and what tokens will be used.
+The value *nrdp* must be present in the passive handlers declaration (above) to send any results back to the Nagios server.
+This section dicatates where NRDP results will be sent, and what tokens will be used.

 .. glossary::

     parent
-        The server of which the Nagios results should be sent back to.
+        The IP address of the Nagios server to which the passive check results should be sent.
 The wording on this may seem a bit confusing, but this is for a reason.
-The NCPA agent can also function as a NRDP forwarder, where if you sent NRDP results to the NCPA listener's IP with the proper token, it will forward the NRDP check results to its parent, or this directive.
+The NCPA agent can also function as a NRDP forwarder.
+If you sent NRDP results to the NCPA listener's IP with the proper token, it will forward the NRDP check results to its parent, or this directive.
 This allows for you to have a chain of NRDP forwards if firewall contraints are incredibly heavy.

     token
         The token to use to access its parent.
 Need not be the same as the token NCPA uses for its own server.